 Far better for dry whites than their sweet siblings – in fact, they are one of the notable successes of the vintage.
 Pessac-Léognan and Graves are both good, with more ‘liveliness’ than the average vintage.

-Some real energy and excitement in the dry whites though not great for the sweet whites.
+Some real energy and excitement in dry whites.

 Tremendous quality, combining the best weight of the 2009s with the lively freshness of the 2008s.